 These are sobering statistics and they do not sit well with the often admired British Way, which implies a cool, calm and collected approach, to things like cross-examination.
 We expect our justice systems to be places where human beings are treated with dignity and respect, regardless of alleged transgressions, but when victims of sexual abuse and one-on-one crime are accused of being liars or worse, as in the recent case of 40-year-old paedophile Neil Wilson, where a 13-year-old girl was accused of being predatory, we don’t just expect a certain level of decorum.
 We demand it.

 And whilst public outcry has seen Mr Wilson’s suspended sentence increased from 8 to 12 months, which means in any event that Mr Wilson will still be released back into the community, there are still un-addressed fears over whether Mr Wilson is still a risk to young girls.
-Nevertheless, it is deemed par of the course for certain types of interrogation in child sex abuse cases to take place, despite growing evidence which shows quite clearly that aggressive questioning usually elicits the worst results and is often emotionally and psychologically damaging.
+Nevertheless, it is deemed par for the course for certain types of interrogation in child sex abuse cases to take place, despite growing evidence which shows quite clearly that aggressive questioning usually elicits the worst results and is often emotionally and psychologically damaging.

-But so ingrained is this attitude towards cross-examination and the kind of hostile and baiting language that is often used, that even high-profile human rights barristers like Barbara Hewson will happy publicise their view that a 13-year-old girl should be viewed as predatory by the courts if judges deem her so and that it is therefore fitting for a judge to speak using that kind of language in a court of law, directed at a girl who has barely reached puberty.
+But so ingrained is this attitude towards cross-examination and the kind of hostile and baiting language that is often used, that even high-profile human rights barristers like Barbara Hewson will happily publicise their view that a 13-year-old girl should be viewed as predatory by the courts if judges deem her so and that it is therefore fitting for a judge to speak using that kind of language in a court of law, directed at a girl who has barely reached puberty.
 Granted, Hewson has an embarrassing litany of foot-in-mouth public statements which make her ripe for ridicule, but she is a perfect example of how the adversarial system has spiralled out of control, and allowed a culture of thuggish lawyers to be set loose on the court-going population.

 And Lord Judge’s letter to Keith Vaz MP does little to quell the view.
 With more training being proposed for judges dealing with cases involving vulnerable witnesses (and we assume this is to include vulnerable adults as well as children), our Lord Chief Justice still does not touch upon the culture of caustic cross-examination and the prolific use of derogatory language aimed at minors and vulnerable witnesses in court.
 It’s all just deemed fair play, in a system which takes the view, ever more forcefully as money, time and tempers are short, that the means justify the ends.